 The Negroni became an overnight sensation in the US during the mid to late 2000s.
 The simple classic drink has since established a permanent home on cocktail menus throughout the country.

-- Sweet vermouth: Too many botanicals can drastically change the flavor profile, so go Italian with Cinzano Rosso or Carpano Antico.
+- Red vermouth adds sweetness.
+Too many botanicals can drastically change the flavor profile, so go Italian with Cinzano Rosso or Carpano Antico.

-- Campari: An Italian liqueur from a blend of herbs and fruits, including bitter orange, rhubarb, ginseng, and cascarilla bark.
-Campari gives the Negroni its signature bittersweet taste.
+- Campari: Gives the Negroni its signature complex bittersweet taste.
+This Italian liqueur is made from a blend of herbs and fruits, including bitter orange, rhubarb, ginseng, and cascarilla bark.

-- Orange zest (optional): An orange peel is gently squeezed, orange side-down over the drink just before serving.
-This releases some of the fragrant orange oils from the peel.
-The lovely citrus aroma highlights the citrus in the Campari.
-While optional, I urge you to try it once and taste the difference.
+- Orange zest (optional): The lovely citrus aroma highlights the citrus in the Campari.
+While optional, I urge you to try it once and taste the difference!

-This is a tried-and-true classic negroni recipe, however, this versatile cocktail can be tweaked, changed and altered to your liking.
-Get playful with your cocktails!
-Here are a few ideas to get you started:
+This is a tried-and-true classic Negroni recipe, however, this versatile cocktail can be tweaked, changed, and altered to your liking.

 - Adjust the bitterness: If you like your drinks a little less bitter, go easy on the Campari.
 On the other hand, if you love a strong, bitter cocktail, add more Campari and less sweet vermouth.